-Section 4 - Staffing - Executive Assistant
+Section 5 - Staffing - Executive Assistant

-- 3.15 The Executive Assistant is responsible for the provision of administrative support services to the CBF and has signing authority on all official documents. - 3.16 The Executive Assistant is selected by the CBF Board and announced at the Annual Meeting. - 3.17 Specific duties include, but are not limited to: - Attending meetings or CBF funded professional development seminars or training; - b.
-Receiving e-mail, telephone or written inquiries and responding, or referring them to the appropriate Director or Appointed Officer; - c.
-Receiving, maintaining and distributing information; - d.
-Advising Members and other interested parties of CBF administrative procedures; - e.
-Co-ordinating and maintaining communication using e-mail, letters or telephone, between: - i.
-The CBF Board and Appointed Officers - ii.
-Member Presidents and their Offices. - iii.
-CBF Standing Committees. - f.
-Overseeing and co-ordinating the typing, printing, translation and distribution of CBF publications such as Rule Books, Coaching Manuals, Course Conductor Manuals, etc.; - g.
-Collecting fees on behalf of the CBF for publications, Registration & Nationals Hosting fees, etc. and forwarding them to the Treasurer; - h.
-Maintaining a filing and record system for all CBF documents; - Compiling, documenting and forecasting annual administrative expenses associated with the National Office operations and providing the Treasurer with copies of receipts; - j.
-Preparing and circulating material required for meetings as required; - k.
-Monitoring government polices (Sport Canada, Canada Games, etc.) and identify benefits or changes to the Board; - I. Updating Sponsorship Packages when required; - m.
-Compiling data for funding submissions; - n.
-Advising the Board of proposed changes to administrative procedures or documentation; and - o.
-Perform other duties as required by the Board
+- 3.18.
+The Executive Assistant is responsible for the provision of administrative support services to the CBF and the Executive Director and has signing authority on all official documents. - 3.19.
+The Executive Assistant is selected by the CBF Board and announced at the Annual Meeting. - 3.20.
+As the main point of contact for the CBF, specific duties include, but are not limited to: - a.
+Receiving e-mail, telephone or written inquiries and responding, or referring them to the appropriate Director or Appointed Officer; - b.
+Coordinating and maintaining communication between: - i) The CBF Board and Appointed Officers - ii) Member Presidents and their Provincial/Territorial Offices - iii) CBF Standing Committees - c.
+Attending meetings or CBF funded professional development seminars or training; - Ensuring the printing, translation and distribution of CBF publications such as Rule Books, Coaching Manuals, Course Facilitators Manuals are completed - e.
+Ensuring the collection of all fees on behalf of the CBF for publications, Registration & Nationals Hosting fees and fines and forward them to the Treasurer - f.
+Maintaining a filing and record system for all CBF documents; - g.
+Ensuring material required for meetings are prepared and circulated as required; - h.
+Advising the Board of proposed changes to administrative procedures or

+- documentation; - i.
+Assist in the preparation of the annual budget - j.
+Perform other duties as required by the Board or delegated by the Executive Director